 Hiking in Montreat, North Carolina

 Elevations range from about 2500 ft near the historic stone entrance gate on NC Hwy 9 to over 5400 ft on Graybeard Mountain, which results in high overall precipitation, a wide variety of elevation-dependent climates, and high biodiversity.
 Much of the area is protected as wilderness via a conservation easement.
 Neighborhoods are carved out of the wilderness near the bottom of the valley, putting some of the hikes in the urban-wildland interface zone.
-All of the town is meticulously cared for and a highly enjoyable place to spend some time.

-The Montreat trail network contains a number of routes ranging from easy to quite difficult, in environments ranging from suburban to basically wilderness.
+The Montreat trail network contains a number of routes ranging from easy to quite difficult, in environments ranging from suburban to quasi-wilderness.
 The majority of the trails are on property owned by Mountain Retreat Association, both within and outside the conservation area.
 Some trails cross briefly onto neighboring Pisgah National Forest, and the Old Mitchell Toll Road continues onto private property north of Montreat to connect to the Blue Ridge Parkway.
 Public access to that route is generally allowed only in the warm season.

 At the bottom of the valley, the Gate trail starts at the main entrance gate and follows a gentle path through neighborhoods in the woods beside Flat Creek.
 It crosses tributaries on bridges, skirts recreation facilities and culminates on a gravel path through Robert Lake Park.
 Just ahead is the Nature Center, Lake Susan and more parking.
 You can hike this path out-and-back or return via the sidewalks and greenway paths along the main entrance road.